Choosing a bong

 Glass Bongs

 Glass bongs are a timeless selection.
-Glass is the most frequently used material for bongs due to its strength, and visual charm but also for its cost-effectiveness.
+Glass is the most frequently used material for bongs due to its strength, visual charm, but also for its cost-effectiveness.

 Bongs made from borosilicate glass stand out due to their exceptional resistance to sudden temperature changes, which makes them an ideal option when you need to balance the temperature of the water within your bong against the heat from your lighter.